faber/ruby-adt/README.md

 With the `Chord` record, we've used a higher order custom type, `ADT::Types::Array`.
 These are easy to define, making the "runtime type system" very expressive.
-A handful of utility types come with ruby-adt, defined in the `ADT::Types` namespace.
+A handful of utility types come with the library, defined in the `ADT::Types` namespace.

 A custom type is an object that response to `===`, which should return `true` if